OpenShot/openshot-qt/doc/glossary.rst

 ..
 You should have received a copy of the GNU General Public License along with OpenShot Library.
 If not, see <http://www.gnu.org/licenses/>.

-.. _glossary_ref:
+..
+Edited September 26, 2020 - [USA]TechDude

 Glossary
 ========

 There is much technical terminology in today's fast-moving media-centric world.
 If you find yourself wondering what a video production term or an acronym means, you are certainly not alone.
 Like most industries, video production has a language all its own.
 Here is a list of terms commonly found in video editing.
 Becoming familiar with these terms only makes your job easier.

 .. image:: images/ui-example.jpg

 Definitions
 -----------

 These are a Work in Progress.
 Please let us know if you need a term defined by contacting `support(at)openshot(dot)org <mailto:support@openshot.org>`_.

 `-A- <glossary.html#a>`__
 `-B- <glossary.html#b>`__